whittark/just_good_news/README.md

 ## About Just Good News
 Just Good News (JGN) uses NodeJS, Express, and Express Handlebars, and Bootstrap elements to render a single-page, templatized layout.
 JGN also uses Axios and Cheerio to scrape and render articles on the page.
 A Mongoose DB saves scraped articles and stores your favorites.

+## Disclaimer
+The views expressed in the articles scraped are not necessarily shared by this developer; I have no way of knowing what articles will be posted and ultimately scraped.
+Don't shoot the messenger! :-)

 ## Heroku Deployment